PhaseBio Pharmaceuticals, Inc.

 Sentilus was launched in 2012 by Ashutosh Chilkoti and Angus Hucknall.
 Sentilus focuses on the use of a “nonfouling” polymer brush technology developed in the Chilkoti Group for detection of protein analytes that radically departs from conventional technology.
 This polymer coating eliminates the largest source of assay noise –non-specific binding– and thereby maximizes signal-to-noise (S/N) in heterogeneous immunoassays.
 By doing so, it allows clinicians to “see” proteins at levels previously too small to observe by standard immunoassays from blood, serum, urine, or saliva.
 A novel assay design also extends the reach of the platform into the arena of point-of-care tests (POCT) by design of a self-contained chip that quantitatively measures multiple analytes from a drop of blood.
 This technology platform is also useful for isolation of rare cell types; the coating of implants and biomedical devices; and the development of vastly improved biotechnology tools and reagents such as magnetic capture beads, affinity chromatography media and filters.
 Sentilus was acquired by Immucor (Links: MarketWatch, NCBiotech, Pratt) on October 1, 2014.

-Isolere is developing IsoTag™, a technology that will provide a faster and less expensive alternative to Protein A chromatography, the current gold standard capture step in monoclonal antibody production.
-The IsoTag™ technology uses a recombinant fusion of an antibody binding domain and a stimulus responsive biopolymer and works on the basis of affinity/phase separation -- simple and scalable unit operations.
+While chromatography has been a mainstay for small molecules, large and bulky biologics require a new approach to downstream manufacturing.
+Isolere Bio is developing a low-cost, high throughput, and scalable purification platform for the purification of Fc fusion proteins and adeno-associated virus (AAV), as well as enveloped viruses, nucleic acids, and enzymes.
+The technology uses a recombinant fusion of an antibody binding domain and a stimulus responsive biopolymer and works on the basis of affinity/phase separation -- simple and scalable unit operations.